CachyOS/New-Cli-Installer/README.md

 This installer provides online installation for CachyOS.

+Fast and smooth installer for Arch based operating system.

 Requirements
 ------------
 * C++20 feature required (tested with GCC 11.1.0 and Clang 13(clang will not compile it with libstdc++ 11.1.0 because of c++20 standard ranges library)